o2r-project/api/docs/evaluation/load_test.md

 #### [Public Share - Zenodo](http://o2r.info/api/compendium/public_share/#zenodo)

+Upload a research workspace or full compendium as a compressed `.zip` from a public share on [Zenodo](https://zenodo.org/) using the `Zenodo Record ID`.

     # PublicShare Zenodo
     # zenodo_record_id -> The Sciebo link to the public share
     # content_type -> Form of archive ('compendium' or 'workspace')